 Qhemet products contain a balanced and effective combination of water, humectants, oils and butters that retain and draw moisture to the hair and lock it in, preventing moisture loss across several days.
 Qhemet is unique in that we recognize the diversity in afro/coily hair and have identified ways to keep it hydrated and healthy using nourishing ingredients that are more effective than shea butter and yield better short term and long term results.
 So for those of you who wonder why your shea butter products are giving you stiff, waxy hair instead of the luscious mane you expected, you are not alone.
-Nature gave us a panoply of moisturizing emollients and we've chosen to incorporate the most effective ones into Qhemet products!
+Nature gave us a panoply of plant based emollients and we've chosen to use the best ones to create premium, shea-free hair products!

 There are a number of factors that can influence how full a persons hair is.
 In this article, we'll be discussing the density of hair, not the thickness* of each strand.